se-edu/se-book/codeQuality/commentMinimally/intermediate/q-tick-comments.md

 <div slot="answer">

-- [ ] a.
-WHAT the code does
-- [ ] b.
-WHY the code does something
-- [x] c.
-HOW the code does something
+a, b

 Explanation: How the code does something should be apparent from the code itself.
 However, comments can help the reader in describing WHAT and WHY aspects of the code.
-This was discussed during the lecture.

 </div>
 </question>